liangzr/share-code-anytime/README.md

 - Do you want to share code with other people, however, you can only take screenshots or copy code to an app that dosen't support monospaced fonts?
 - Do you want to find the corresponding code in the remote repository, but you have to search the branch and file in the codebase?
-- Do you always find the remote repository of the dependencies from the `package.json` file in the `node_modules`
+- Do you always find the remote repository of the dependencies from the `package.json` file in the `node_modules`?

 ## 🎉 Features

-- [x] Open the corresponding code in remote repository(support GitHub, GitLab)
+- [x] Open the corresponding code in remote repository
   - [x] Support GitHub, GitLab
   - [ ] Support the file in the `node_modules`
 - [ ] Share code in the Pastebin